trkalajian/Catan/RL README.txt

 agent_files directory contains files relevant to the DQN and heuristic Agents (actor critic had its own structure)

+features contains functions to extract and normalize features for calculating the state-action space

 pycatan directory contains the game files

 methods.py includes various game methods removed from train.py to make room for the training code.